isisAnchalee/Frustrated.js/README.md

 Frustrated.js
 =============
 Find out if your customer is frustrated with your application.
-It works by detecting rapid-fire clicks on your application and firing a custom event ".." that you can listen on.
+It works by detecting rapid-fire clicks on your application and firing a custom event "customerFrustrated" that you can listen on.

 Installing